There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 You may need to declare some or all these payments as income in your tax return.
 However, some payments received may have already had tax withheld.
 We’ll send you a PAYG Payment Summary outlining the payments you’ve received and the amount of tax withheld, if applicable.

 If your SMSF holds your insurance policy, you’re not eligible to claim premiums paid by your fund as a personal tax deduction.
-However, the SMSF trustee may be able to claim some or all of the insurance premiums it paid during the financial year when lodging the SMSF Annual Return.
+However, the SMSF trustee may be able to claim as a tax deduction some or all of the insurance premiums it paid during the financial year when lodging the SMSF Annual Return.

 The process for obtaining SMSF annual statements has changed.
-Statements for the 2023/24 tax year will automatically be mailed out to the address on file for you and accessible in the Customer Portal by the end of August.
+Statements for the 2024/25 tax year will automatically be mailed out to the address on file for you and accessible in the Customer Portal by 31 July 2025.

 We provide EOFY statements to help prepare your tax return.
 The statement you receive depends on your policy, cover type, and whether you hold insurance inside super.